BusraTurker/Projects/Data Engineering/Spark/Streaming/readme.md

-HDFS OKUYORUZ. window 1 dakika refresh 10 saniye.
-1 dakika içerisinde 3 toplamda 6 tane dosyayı stream ettiğimiz directory atıyoruz.
+WE ARE READING FROM HDFS.
+Window 1 minute, refresh 10 seconds.
+In 1 minute, we are throwing 3, 6 files in total to the directory we stream.

-total user req countu sayıyoruz.
+We count the total user req count.